-- Any installed license is preferred over the default, unlicensed, Community Edition. - Any authorized license is preferred over non-authorized licenses. - Remotely authorized licenses (including Flexible License Architecture (FLA) type licenses) are preferred over non-remote licenses (perpetual licenses). - A license with a richer set of features is preferred over a license with a lesser set.
+- Any installed license is preferred over Developer mode. - Any authorized license is preferred over non-authorized licenses. - Remotely authorized licenses (including Flexible License Architecture (FLA) type licenses) are preferred over non-remote licenses (perpetual licenses). - A license with a richer set of features is preferred over a license with a lesser set.